About Us

 Rob Thomson is a Kiwi, and co-founded HokkaidoWilds.org with Haidee as a space on the web for their Hokkaido adventure stories, originally posted on 14degrees.org.
 He still holds the Guinness World Record for the Longest Journey by Skateboard (12,159km).
 He also previously cycled 12,000km from Japan to Switzerland.
 He works at Hokusei Gakuen University (Associate Professor, Media & Communications – lab website).
 Member of Steering Committee for Hokkaido Outdoor Forum.
 Vice-chairperson of Hokkaido Outdoor Network.

 Haidee is a Kiwi, and is co-founder of HokkaidoWilds.org.
 She has lived in Hokkaido for almost 10 years, having lived and worked in Sapporo, Niseko, Muroran, and Chitose City.
 Keen on the outdoors and birdwatching, Haidee planned most of the multi-day cycle touring routes on The Hokkaido Wilds, including campgrounds, daily distances, and onsen hotsprings.
-Haidee is a Ph.D.-holding assistant professor of applied linguistics at Hokusei University.
+Haidee is a Ph.D.-holding associate professor of applied linguistics at Hokusei University.

 Rick is originally from the UK and has lived and worked in Japan for 20 years, 10 of those in Hokkaido.
 In that time he has hiked, biked and skied over much of the island.
 He’s also an anthropologist who spent his early career working with the Ainu indigenous people of Hokkaido.
 Even before his adventures in Hokkaido, he had passed more years than he would like to remember tramping the bogs of his native Peak District and the wild hills of Scotland, and trekking in the mountains of Europe and the Himalayas.